Tardz/Laptop/README.md

    qtile cmd-obj -o cmd -f restart
    ```

-**NOTE:** The install script will rename your current qtile config on your system to "config.bak" but will still remain in the same directory.
+**NOTE:** The install script will rename your current qtile config on your system to "config.bak" but it will still remain in the same directory.

 ### Uninstallation
 To uninstall simply rename your previous config within the qtile directory to "config.py" instead of "config.bak" and then delete the scripts directory located at your home root.
 Restart qtile to read from your old config.